 Lucy Sargisson is Professor of Utopian Studies in the School of Politics and International Relations at the University of Nottingham.
 She is a pioneer and advocate for the study of utopianism in the social sciences.
 Her work crosses many disciplines, always asking 'What's wrong with the world and how could we make it a better place?' and 'What's wrong with our society and what might happen if we don't change things?'

 Lucy is an active member of the profession, serving on the Steering Group of the Utopian Studies Society and, as part of her ongoing commitment to the research of intentional communities, she is a member of the CoHousing UK's Research Network.
-She is part of the team organizing the ESRC Seminar Series, 'Collaborative Housing and Community Resilience': http://collaborativehousing.net/about/.
+She was part of the team organizing the ESRC Seminar Series, 'Collaborative Housing and Community Resilience': http://collaborativehousing.net/about/.

 She is Secretary of the Political Studies Association's 'Politics of Property' Specialist Group and an editor of two PSA journals: Political Studies and Political Studies Review.
 She is also a member of the Centre for the Study of Social and Global Justice at Nottingham and CONCEPT, Nottingham's Political Theory Centre.